ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 tags: [red teaming, security research]
 ---

+{: .box-note}
+This research has been possibile with the support of [Shielder](https://www.shielder.com/) who has sponsored this research with the goal to discover new ways of blend-in within legitimate applications and raise awerness about uncovered sophisticated attack venues, contributing to the security of the digital ecosystem.
+Shielder invests from 25% to 100% of employees time into Security Research and R&D, whose output can be seen in its [advisories](https://www.shielder.com/advisories/) and [blog](https://www.shielder.com/blog/).
+If you like the type of research that is being published, and you would like to uncover unexplored attacks and vulnerabilities, do not hesitate to [reach out](info@shielder.com).

 ## Introduction
 As EDR are becoming more and more sophisticated and difficult to bypass, the opportunity to blend-in within legitimate application behavior appears to be an interesting vector to remain undetected.
 This research started a couple of years back during my initial days of trying to bypass EDRs (without really understanding how and why things were working in a certain way) after stumbling upon a [@MrUn1k0d3r](https://twitter.com/MrUn1k0d3r) episode on which he explained a really cool .NET appdomain trick.